-"Project Area" means the one (1.0) mile radius from a single point inside the site of the AHD.
+"Project Area" means the contiguous circular area measured from any single point inside the parcel of the AHD.
+For TOD Project Areas and ICP Project Areas, the radius must be no greater than a one (1.0) mile.
+For RIPAs, the radius must be no greater than a two (2.0) miles.
 The point may be chosen anywhere inside of the AHD site and must be used and referenced consistently through all application materials, in mapping and calculation of distances.
 If an AHD Project is a Scattered Site Project, then the applicant may choose which parcel they wish to use.